Wieke Paulusma: Early life and career

 Paulusma was born in 1978 in Emmen, a city in the province of Drenthe, and grew up in the nearby village of Odoorn.
 Her parents were teachers, and they raised her in the West Frisian language.
-Paulusma has two younger brothers.
+Paulusma has two younger brothers, and the family attended a Reformed Protestant church.
 She attended the secondary school Hondrus College in Emmen at vwo level and subsequently studied at the School of Nursing, part of the Groningen Hanze University of Applied Sciences.
 Paulusma was also trained in nursing at the HU University of Applied Sciences Utrecht.

 She started her career as a district nurse for Thuiszorg Groningen, working there between 2003 and 2007.
 Paulusma then served as a partner at MAD Multimedia and a senior account manager at Storm Marketing Consultants.
 She returned to health care in 2011, working as manager at Thuiszorg Icare, and became a manager at the University Medical Center Groningen (UMCG) in 2013.
 She worked as a manager and project leader at Treant Zorggroep in 2017 before becoming a district nurse again the following year at TSN Thuiszorg.
 Between 2019 and her election to the House in 2021, she was a program manager at Ommelander Hospital and the UMCG.

 Besides her job, Paulusma has also been serving as the chair of the board of directors of the International Film Festival Assen (IFA) since 2019 and as the secretary of the three-person board of directors of Stichting Lutje Geluk, which makes it possible for financially strained families to go on trips, since its formation in 2018.